Dingle, Ireland: Greener than St. Patrick’s Day

-I didn’t know what to expect when I booked a cheap Norwegian flight to Dingle for a week long writers workshop.
+I didn’t know what to expect when I booked a cheap Norwegian flight to Dingle for a week-long writers workshop.

-But it didn’t have style like other European cities: Amsterdam, Rome, or Paris, which run away with your heart the moment you step off the train.
+But it didn’t have the style like other European cities: Amsterdam, Rome, or Paris, which run away with your heart the moment you step off the train.

 Thus, I descended apprehensively into Cork airport.

 But then everything changed in County Kerry.
 Rolling hills stretched away into a soft horizon, sheep and cattle grazing inside stone walls.
 I traversed roads carved into the landscape; banks hedged either side overflowing with fuchsia wildflowers.

 And on the Dingle Peninsula, blue sea foamed hundreds of yards below as waves crashed white against jagged black rocks.